smartbcity/fixers-i2/storybook/d2/organization-ref-d-t-o/desc.md

-### OrganizationRefDTO
+## OrganizationRefDTO

-Representation of an organization.
+Representation of the organization.